Electrical Engineering Q&A

 Design the form factor for the device.
 If you need your device to fit into a specific space or look a certain way find a way to fit all of the components into that form factor or design a different form factor.

 Once you're done with your design, build some prototypes that you can use for testing.
-Once you are satisfied that they are satisfactory, you can begin preparing for production.
+If the prototype(s) is satisfactory, begin preparing for production.
 Find a manufacturer if you haven't already and make sure all of your components will arrive on time.

 CCD and CMOS Imagers